Update, March 1, 8 a.m.: The County Council has scheduled its straw vote on the Kensington Sector Plan for its March 6 meeting, starting at 9:30 a.m.

-Konterra is asking for a 75-foot high maximum for its parcel on Metropolitan Avenue, and the Kensington Town Council recently voted to consider allowing that as long as the developer hosts a charrette and proposes a design the community likes.
+Konterra is asking for a 75-foot high maximum for its parcel on Metropolitan Avenue, and the Kensington Town Council recently as long as the developer hosts a charrette and proposes a design the community likes.
 The area was initially zoned for 60-foot maximum building height.

 But some on the county council weren't sold that the extra height is necessary.

 Councilmember Marc Elrich, who called the proposed plan "the worst we've ever done," said changing the plan's zoning for its first project sets a bad precedent for future plans.
 If the county allows Konterra to build up to 75 feet, future developers will ask for up-zoning, too, he said.

 But Councilmember George Leventhal, who for Konterra in a committee meeting, said compromising with the developer may be the only way to kick-start redevelopment in Kensington where there are few foreseeable projects in the future.
 If Konterra can't make money at 60 feet, the company won't invest, and Kensington will stay the same, he said.